Soetjipto Soentoro

-Biography
+Early life

-Born in Bandung, Jawa Barat, he was raised in a family of football enthusiasts - his brothers were Soegijo and Soegito, who played for Persija Jakarta between 1952 and 1964.
+Born in Bandung, Jawa Barat, he was raised in a family of football enthusiasts.
+His brothers, Soegijo and Soegito, were played for Persija Jakarta between 1952 and 1964.
 Soetjipto played football as a teenager in the streets in the area of Kebayoran Baru, Jakarta in 1954.
 He came to the attention of Djamiat Dalhar when playing for Setia Jakarta (a Persija youth team) who subsequently called Soetjipto up to the national junior team.

 At 16 years old, Soentoro joined Persija where he was given his nickname "Gareng", after a diminutive character in Indonesia's Wayang, due his short stature.

 Club career

-In his debut, Soentoro scored four goals in a 7–0 against PSP Padang.
-He followed up that performance with a goal against PSB Bogor and an equalizer against PSM Makassar.
+In his debut, Soentoro scored four goals in a 7–0 win against PSP Padang.
+He followed up that performance with a goal against PSB Bogor and an equaliser against PSM Makassar.
 With four more goals against PSMS and a hat trick against Persib, Soentoro helped Persija reach the final which they won against Persebaya to become the 1964 Perserikatan champions.
 After an unbeaten season, Soentoro was confirmed as the top scorer having scored 16 goals in his debut season.

-During the newly formatted 1964-65 Perserikatan, Persija failed to defend their title, losing in the semi-final despite Soentoro scoring in their first leg victory over Persebaya.
-They would go on to lose the second leg 4-2 and be eliminated as a result.
+During the newly formatted 1964–65 Perserikatan, Persija failed to defend their title, losing in the semi-final despite Soentoro scoring in their first leg victory over Persebaya.
+They would go on to lose the second leg 4–2 and be eliminated as a result.

-In the 1965-66 Perserikatan, Persija finished forth in the West Zone with Soetjipto scoring three times in his five appearances.
+In the 1965–66 Perserikatan, Persija finished forth in the West Zone with Soetjipto scoring three times in his five appearances.

-Persija fared better in the 1966-67 Perserikatan, finishing third in the Western Group with Soetjipto scoring five goals in his five appearances.
+Persija fared better in the 1966–67 Perserikatan, finishing third in the Western Group with Soetjipto scoring five goals in his five appearances.

-In the 1969-71 Perserikatan, Soetjipto scored two goals in his three appearances.
+In the 1969–71 Perserikatan, Soetjipto scored two goals in his three appearances.